afrakh/LRU-cache/README.md

 - 🌙 Theme Support:
   - Toggle between **Light Mode** and **Dark Mode**
   - Maintains accessibility, readability, and consistent styling
+- 💾 Persistent Storage (SQLite)
   - Automatically loads cache from a local SQLite database (`cache.db`)
   - Option to save the current cache state
   - Option to clear/reset the database
-- Tracks:
+- 📊 Performance Monitoring and tracking
   - Total accesses
   - Hits and misses
   - Hit ratio and miss ratio